apuem/docs/README.md

-# Documentary - apuem: Read more about how it works 📑
+# Documentation - apuem: Read more about how it works 📑